-To confirm your session and secure your date you will need to pay a retainer and sign a Client Service Agreement.
+To confirm your session and secure your date you will need to pay your deposit and sign a Client Service Agreement.
 These will be sent to you via email.
-The retainer is a non-refundable sum that secures your date.
+The deposit is a non-refundable sum that secures your date.
 The Agreement outlines the terms of our relationship, details copyright in relation to your images and includes a model release.

 When baby arrives (YAY!)

 When you book I will ask you for your estimated due date and from this I will pencil in an approximate session date.
 When baby finally makes their appearance I'll need you to contact me.

 If you are planning to send a group text or email you might like to add me to that list, or you can contact me separately.
 My mobile number is 021 806 521 and my email is firstname.lastname@example.org.

 When I have heard from you we will confirm your session date and time.
 The sooner you are able to advise me of baby's arrival the more flexibility we'll have in choosing your date.